robuhsaur/sports-picks/journals/Sal-Hernandez.md

 ### project idea - revised ###

-we are switching to a subcription model. where we will not be providing gurus instead we are providing a platform for gurus to signup up and sell picks to their following. new name OnlyPicks !! we have desinged our wireframe.
+we are switching to a subscription model. where we will not be providing gurus instead we are providing a platform for gurus to signup up and sell picks to their following. new name OnlyPicks !! we have designed our wireframe.

 ### week 1 ###
 I forked the repo and created a group in gitlab for our team. then created a issue board with the help of the team. finished last touches to the wireframe.